 Rockfill dams are also consisted of an impermeable membrane to provide water tightness.
 Rockfill dams are comparatively cheaper in terms of cost as compared to other types of dams.

 Classification Of Dams According To Structure & Design

 Gravity dams are the type of dams in which the external forces coming on it such as the pressure of water, the pressure of waves, and the uplift pressure, are resisted by the weight of the dam itself.

-Gravity dams are stronger and durable as compared to earth dams.
-Also, the height of the gravity dam is more due to its construction using concrete as concrete is a rigid material.
-The initial cost of construction of a gravity dam is higher, but in the long run, it may prove to be a cheaper option.
+Gravity dams are stronger and more durable as compared to earth dams.
+Also, the height of the gravity dam is more due to its construction using concrete, as concrete is a rigid material.
+The initial cost of constructing a gravity dam is higher, but it may prove to be a cheaper option in the long run.

-A buttress dam consists of components like a buttress, face slab, and base slab.
+A buttress dam consists of a buttress, face slab, and base slab components.
 The face slab is situated on the upstream side.
 Buttresses are provided at certain intervals behind the face slab.
 The face slab is somewhat in an inclined position.

 Buttresses are provided as support elements in the buttress dam.
 Buttress dams may be straight or curved in plan.
 Buttress dams are usually built where the soil is comparatively weaker.
 Buttress dams are made using concrete.